 For the oral examination, candidates review a written description, a panograph and a photograph for five (5) standardized cases and then respond to questions related to treatment.
-From the fifty (50) cases of advanced dental implant treatment the candidate has completed, the candidate must choose ten (10) cases for in-depth discussion with the examiners.
-The case examination is based on the ten (10) cases submitted by the candidate and follows a case presentation and discussion format.
-The candidate must have provided surgical and/or restorative treatment for each of the submitted cases.
+The candidate must submit five (5) cases for in-depth discussion with the examiners as detailed in the link below.
+The case examination is based on the five (5) cases submitted by the candidate and follows a case presentation and discussion format.
+The The candidate must have provided surgical and/or restorative treatment for each of the submitted cases.

-The Fellow examination is given in Chicago once a year usually in late April or early May, and the application deadline each year is February 1.
+The Fellow examination is administered once a year, usually in April or May, and the application deadline each year is February 1.
 Candidates must list the cases that they will present for examination in their application for the oral/case examination.
 These case reports must be submitted in electronic format.

 More about the examination